 Accelerating Expenses and Deferring Income

 As year-end approaches, if you anticipate your taxable income will be higher this year than next, a common strategy is to accelerate expenses and defer income.
 You can prepay certain ordinary and necessary business expenses before December 31st to claim the deduction this year.
-This might include prepaying the first month of next year's rent, purchasing needed office supplies or software subscriptions, or making a final, large retirement plan contribution.
-Conversely, you can delay invoicing clients until the new year, pushing that revenue and the resulting tax liability into the next tax period when you may be in a lower tax bracket, or have planned for more deductions.
+This might include prepaying rent, purchasing office supplies or software subscriptions, or making a final retirement plan contribution.
+Conversely, you can delay invoicing clients until the new year, pushing that revenue into the next tax period when you may be in a lower tax bracket.

 Utilizing Depreciation and Capital Purchases

-When your business buys a major asset, like a piece of equipment, machinery, or a vehicle, you normally recover the cost over several years through a process called depreciation.
-However, the tax code provides special provisions to accelerate these deductions.
-Section 179 Deduction allows you to deduct the full purchase price of qualifying equipment and software in the year it's placed in service, rather than depreciating it over time.
-Similarly, Bonus Depreciation allows businesses to immediately deduct a large percentage of the cost of new and used business assets.
-Strategically timing these large capital purchases can create a substantial, immediate deduction that significantly lowers your current year’s taxable income.
+When your business buys a major asset like equipment, machinery, or a vehicle, you normally recover the cost over several years through depreciation.
+However, tax provisions allow accelerated deductions.
+Section 179 Deduction allows you to deduct the full purchase price of qualifying equipment and software in the same year.
+Similarly, Bonus Depreciation enables businesses to deduct a large percentage of asset costs immediately.
+Strategic timing of these purchases can significantly reduce taxable income.

 The Qualified Business Income (QBI) Deduction